Probing charge pumping and relaxation of the chiral anomaly in a Dirac semimetal

-\textbf{Topological states of matter frequently exhibit novel transport effects\cite{KlitzingPRL1980}.
-In this regard, 3D Dirac and Weyl semimetals with linearly crossing bands are the focus of much recent interest in condensed matter physics.
-Each crossing point is characterized by a charge chirality, the parallel or anti-parallel locking of electron spin in its momentum direction.
-These materials are believed to exhibit a novel ${\bf\mathrm{ E}} \cdot {\bf \mathrm{B}}$ magnetoelectric phenomenon -- the chiral magnetic effect -- associated with the near conservation of charge chirality \cite{NPA18}.
-Here, we use magneto-terahertz spectroscopy to study high-quality epitaxial Cd$_3$As$_2$ thin films and extract their dynamical conductivities $\sigma(\omega)$ as a function of ${\bf\mathrm{ E}} \cdot {\bf \mathrm{B}}$.
-As in-plane field is applied, we observe a remarkably sharp Drude-like response that rises out of the broader zero-field conductivity background.
-The appearance of this peak is a definitive signature of a new transport channel and is consistent with the chiral response, with its spectral weight a direct measure of the net chiral charge and its width a measure of the scattering rate between chiral species \cite{burkov2018dynamical}.
-The field independence of the chiral relaxation rate establishes that it is set by the approximate conservation of the isospin degree of freedom that labels the crystalline point-group representations. }
+\textbf{The linear band crossings of 3D Dirac and Weyl semimetals are characterized by a charge chirality, the parallel or anti-parallel locking of electron spin to its momentum.
+Such materials are believed to exhibit a ${\bf E} \cdot {\bf B}$ chiral magnetic effect that is associated with the near conservation of chiral charge\cite{NPA18}.
+Here, we use magneto-terahertz spectroscopy to study epitaxial Cd$_3$As$_2$ films and extract their conductivities $\sigma(\omega)$ as a function of ${\bf E} \cdot {\bf B}$.
+As field is applied, we observe a remarkably sharp Drude response that rises out of the broader background.
+Its appearance is a definitive signature of a new transport channel and consistent with the chiral response, with its spectral weight a measure of the net chiral charge and width a measure of the scattering rate between chiral species\cite{burkov2018dynamical}.
+The field independence of the chiral relaxation establishes that it is set by the approximate conservation of the isospin that labels the crystalline point-group representations. }

+The linear band crossings of 3D Dirac and Weyl semimetals are characterized by a charge chirality, the parallel or anti-parallel locking of electron spin to its momentum.
+Such materials are believed to exhibit a ${\bf E} \cdot {\bf B}$ chiral magnetic effect that is associated with the near conservation of chiral charge\cite{NPA18}.
+Here, we use magneto-terahertz spectroscopy to study epitaxial Cd$_3$As$_2$ films and extract their conductivities $\sigma(\omega)$ as a function of ${\bf E} \cdot {\bf B}$.
+As field is applied, we observe a remarkably sharp Drude response that rises out of the broader background.
+Its appearance is a definitive signature of a new transport channel and consistent with the chiral response, with its spectral weight a measure of the net chiral charge and width a measure of the scattering rate between chiral species\cite{burkov2018dynamical}.
+The field independence of the chiral relaxation establishes that it is set by the approximate conservation of the isospin that labels the crystalline point-group representations.